-The readiness of Mopani District Municipality to improve on its performance, supported the critical success factors expressed.
-The improvement survey yields the following:
+The readiness exercise, to analyse whether the Mopani District Municipality is ready to improve on its performance, supported the critical success factors expressed, the improvement survey yields the following:

-- Shortcoming in Strategic Intent is in implementation thereof and that local municipalities differ when it comes to levels of implementing projects according to the strategic intent of the District; - Proper planning must be informed by what the communities need; - Baseline information is the key issue hampering planning and progress in service delivery; - Integration between directorates is needed as well as the implementation of Institutional (Organisational) Performance Management. - Municipal planning must be guided among others by National Development Plan, Limpopo Development plan and Spatial Land Use Management Act.
+- Shortcoming in Strategic Intent is in implementation thereof and that local municipalities differ when it comes to levels of implementing projects according to the strategic intent of the District; - Proper planning must be informed by what the communities need; - Baseline information is the key issue hampering planning and progress in service delivery; - Integration between directorates is needed as well as the implementation of Institutional (Organisational) Performance Management. - Municipal planning must be guided among others by National Development Plan and Spatial Land Use Management Act.